AdobeDocs/campaign-web.en/help/v8/audience/control-group.md

 You can use both methods when defining a control group.

-All profiles being part of the control group at the delivery preparation step will be removed from the main target.
-They will not receive the message once it is sent.
+All profiles being part of the control group at the delivery preparation step are removed from the main target.
+They do not receive the message.

 To create a control group, click the **[!UICONTROL Set Control Group]** button, from the **Audience** section of the delivery creation assistant.